mariusrubo/ScirraConstruct-Examples/README.md

 Some example games made with the Scirra Construct 2 game engine

 # Background
-Scirra Construct 2 and Construct 3 are 2D game engines which allow to create simple games that run in a browser.
-The engines are rather beginner-friendly as they use visual scripting and only support a relatively modest range of functions compared to Unity and Unreal, but do allow to create some interesting applications.
+Scirra Construct 2 and Construct 3 are game engines which allow to create 2D games that run in a web browser.
+These engines support a relatively modest range of functions compared to Unity and Unreal, but allow for quicker prototyping.
 Here I present games I made with Construct 2 (it should be possible to also open the projects in Construct 3, which is backwards-compatible).

 # Examples
 ## Football